sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/index.md

 ## Rate limits

-Sourcegraph makes our best effort to use the least amount of calls to your code host.
+Sourcegraph makes the best effort to use the least amount of calls to your code host.
 However, it is possible for Sourcegraph to encounter rate limits in some scenarios.
-Please see the specific code host documentation for more information and how to mitigate these issues, or read about [configuring rate limits on Sourcegraph](../config/rate_limits.md).
+For more information, see [configuring rate limits on Sourcegraph](../config/rate_limits.md).

 ### Internal rate limit syncing